alexiszor/Dice-Game/README.md

-This is a game where to have to click on the dice that changes its position occasionally on the screen.
-The dice's value changes every time the position changes, with each click yoy scoire the value that the dice has.
+This is a game where you have to click on a dice that changes its position occasionally on the screen.
+The dice's value changes every time it's position changes, with each click you score the value that the dice has.
+The game has 2 levels of difficulty and it also saves each attempt's score.